How to prepare for LSAT India 2021 - General, Subject wise tips

-How to prepare LSAT India - Analytical reasoning
+How to prepare for LSAT India 2021 - General preparation tips

-- Careful reading and analysis of the text - Candidates should read the text carefully and pay attention to the words such as “only,” “exactly,” “never,” “always,” “must be,” “cannot be,” etc as these words define the relationships and can change the meaning of a sentence completely.
-Reading is also important because all the information that is required to answer the questions will be provided in the passage only.
+The LSAT India preparation for analytical reasoning would include developing reading habits and analysing the text.
+Candidates must pay attention to the words such as “only,” “exactly,” “never,” “always,” “must be,” “cannot be,” etc. These words define the relationships and can change the meaning of a sentence entirely.

 LSAT India 2020 preparation for reading comprehension

-The reading comprehension will test the candidate's ability to read and understand the complex texts.
-There will be around 4 passages from this section, and each passage will have 5 to 8 questions.
-The content of the passage will be drawn from subjects like social sciences, humanities, legal issues, biological and physical sciences.
-Candidates will be asked to identify the main theme of the passage, meaning or purpose of certain words.
+The questions in this section would require candidates to identify the main theme of the passage, meaning or purpose of certain words.
 Also, there will be questions from the information provided in the passage and will test the deductive knowledge of the candidate.

-- Read the passage carefully - While reading a passage the candidate should try to identify the main theme of the passage as everything hangs around it.
+Read the articles, editorials carefully - During the preparation phase, candidates should try to read the daily newspaper, articles and editorials from the internet.
+Reading is only one part of the preparation, extracting information from the complex text is the real task.
+Candidates should try to identify the main theme of the passage as everything hangs around it.
 Mark important words and information.
 Try to understand what point the author is trying to make, or on what argument an opinion or conclusion can be drawn.

-- Read the question and all answer option carefully - It is important to understand what the question is and what are the available options of the answer.
+Read the question and all answer options carefully - It is important to understand what the question is and what are the available options of the answer.
 Do not jump into a conclusion without going through all the options.